grant-m-s/AstronomicAL/docs/source/index.rst

 .. image:: https://codecov.io/gh/grant-m-s/astronomicAL/branch/master/graph/badge.svg?token=TCO9J2AD1Z
     :target: https://codecov.io/gh/grant-m-s/astronomicAL

-astronomicAL is an iteractive dashboard to enable Astronomy-based researchers to gain valuable insight into their data by showing them the key information they require to make accurate classifications of each source.
+AstronomicAL is an iteractive dashboard to enable Astronomy-based researchers to gain valuable insight into their data by showing them the key information they require to make accurate classifications of each source.
 Combining the use of the Panel_, Bokeh_, modAL_ and `SciKit Learn`_ packages, astronomicAL enables researchers to take full advantage of the benefits of Active Learning, high accuracy models using just a fraction of the total data, without the requirement of being well versed in the Machine Learning theory or implementations.

 .. _Panel: https://panel.holoviz.org/
 .. _Bokeh: https://docs.bokeh.org/en/latest/index.html